SudoOmbro/BashBot/README.md

 # BashBot
-_a bot that lets you access your server from telegram_
+_a bot that lets you access and interact with your server from Telegram_

 **DISCLAIMER**

-This is still a very early version, it's basically just a proof of concept at this point
+This in an early version, there may be some bugs.

 # features